pauljako/boundaries/README.md

 `boundaries -i <path to cloned repo>/apps/boundaries`

-Press Enter if it asks if you want to replace the Exisiting one
+Press Enter if it asks you if you want to replace the Exisiting one

+#### Note: In Version 0.9 the CLI interface was overhauled and you may need to Reinstall Packages so the .desktop files and the direct Command works again
 # Status / TODO
 ### Repository
 The Repository is in Development and a boundaries package for downloading and installing Packages using curl is available [here](https://github.com/pauljako/bnd-repo).